Dimagog/ErgoTapCraft/README.md

 ## Overview

 ErgoTapCraft is an application designed for enthusiasts of programmable/ergonomic mechanical keyboards.
-It helps to collect and analyze your personal keystrokes date to assist in creation of customized keyboard layouts tailored for you, that optimize comfort and efficiency.
+It helps to collect and analyze your personal keystrokes data to assist in creation of customized keyboard layouts tailored for you, that optimize comfort and efficiency.

 ## Features